jeremymcwilliams/sdm-template-claude-science/README.md

 ## Configure it (`R/config.R`)

 Everything is set in one file.
+The table below is the quick reference; for a **plain-language explanation of every knob** — what each value does, and what you gain or give up when you turn it one way versus the other — see **[`CONFIG.md`](CONFIG.md)**.
+It's written for readers new to biology and modeling, and it explains the "turn one knob at a time" habit that keeps your comparisons meaningful.

 The most common edits:

 | Knob | What it controls |
 |------|------------------|